Whiplash (2014 film): Plot

-On the way to the next competition, Andrew's bus breaks down.
-He rents a car but arrives late and forgets his sticks at the rental office.
-After convincing an impatient Fletcher to wait for him, Andrew races back and retrieves them, but is hit by a truck on the way back.
-Andrew crawls from the wreckage and runs to the theater, arriving just as the ensemble enters the stage.
-Heavily injured, he struggles to play "Caravan," and Fletcher halts the performance to dismiss him from the band.
-Enraged, Andrew attacks Fletcher onstage but is pulled away by security and expelled from Shaffer.
+On the way to the next competition, Andrew's bus gets a flat tire.
+He rents a car, but arrives late and forgets his drumsticks at the rental office.
+Andrew races back and retrieves them, but his car is hit by a truck on the way back.
+Heavily injured, Andrew crawls from the wreckage and runs to the theater, arriving bloodied and weak just as the ensemble enters the stage.
+He struggles to keep tempo and Fletcher halts the performance to dismiss him from the band.
+Enraged, Andrew attacks Fletcher onstage and is subsequently expelled from Shaffer.

-At his father's request, Andrew meets a lawyer representing the parents of Sean Casey, a former student of Fletcher's.
-He learns that Casey hanged himself due to depression and anxiety caused by Fletcher's abuse.
-Casey's parents want Fletcher held accountable, and Andrew agrees to testify anonymously, leading Shaffer to terminate Fletcher.
-Andrew subsequently abandons drumming.
+At the request of his father, Andrew meets a lawyer representing Sean's parents.
+They explain that Sean had actually hanged himself after suffering from depression and anxiety inflicted by Fletcher's abuse, for which his parents want Fletcher held accountable.
+Andrew reluctantly agrees to anonymously testify against him, leading Shaffer to terminate Fletcher.

-Months later, Andrew encounters Fletcher playing piano at a jazz club.
-Over a drink, Fletcher admits his teaching methods were harsh but argues they were necessary to motivate his students to become successful, citing Charlie Parker's rise to fame as an example.
-He invites Andrew to perform with his band at the JVC Jazz Festival, assuring him that the songs will be the same ones played by the Studio Band; Andrew hesitantly accepts.
-Andrew invites Nicole to the performance but finds out she is in a new relationship.
+Andrew abandons drumming.
+Months later, he encounters Fletcher playing piano at a jazz club.
+The two have drinks together, during which Fletcher admits his teaching methods were harsh but insists they were necessary to motivate his students.
+He cites a story where Jo Jones allegedly threw a cymbal at Charlie Parker, claiming that the next jazz musician to live up to Parker's legacy would never let themselves be discouraged.
+Fletcher invites Andrew to perform with his professional band at a New York JVC Jazz Festival, playing the same pieces from the Shaffer Studio Band; Andrew accepts.
+Andrew calls Nicole to invite her to the performance, but learns she has a new boyfriend.

-Onstage at JVC, before the first piece, Fletcher reveals that he knows Andrew testified against him.
-As revenge, Fletcher leads the band into a song Andrew does not know and does not have the sheet music to.
-After a disastrous performance, Andrew walks offstage humiliated but returns and cuts off Fletcher's introduction to the next piece by playing the intro to "Caravan", cueing the band himself.
+At the festival, Fletcher tells Andrew he knows Andrew testified against him.
+Fletcher vengefully leads the band into a new song that Andrew does not know and does not have sheet music for.
+After a disastrous performance, a humiliated Andrew walks offstage.
+After his father embraces him, Andrew decides to return to the stage, reclaiming the drum kit and cutting off Fletcher's introduction to the next song by cueing the band into "Caravan".
 Initially angered, Fletcher resumes conducting.
-As the piece finishes, Andrew continues into an extended, unexpected solo.
-Impressed, Fletcher nods in approval before cueing the finale.
+As the piece finishes, Andrew continues into an unexpected improvised solo.
+Impressed, Fletcher nods in approval before cueing the final chord.